The Future of Solo Travel, Post-Coronavirus

-Being unable to comfortably spend time alone—that's a problem.
+#3.
+Being unable to comfortably spend time alone is a problem.

 I hate when people dump on introverts.
 There are gajillions of articles that talk about tips for how introverts can act more extroverted and outgoing.
-But where are the advice columns about how extroverts can chill out and learn to be comfortable with nothing more than their own company?!! 📣 BOTH SKILLS ARE EQUALLY IMPORTANT. 📣 Quarantine, social distancing, self-isolation...these things have made many people (extroverts especially) suddenly realize that they don't know how to spend time alone. → And I suspect this is the secret motivation behind many of the fRuStRaTiNg HuMaNs that are still crowding in parks and throwing parties, or even just going to the grocery store too often.
+But where are the advice columns about how extroverts can chill out and learn to be comfortable with nothing more than their own company?!! 📣 BOTH SKILLS ARE EQUALLY IMPORTANT. 📣 Quarantine, social distancing, self-isolation...these things have made many people (extroverts especially) suddenly realize that they don't know how to spend time alone. → And I suspect this is the secret motivation behind many of the fRuStRaTiNg HuMaNs that are still throwing parties and not wearing masks.
 I suspect that many of them rush to instantly cure the discomfort they feel at being by themselves, which, in this case, ends up exacerbating and prolonging a global pandemic. 🤦🏻♀️ Listen: The only person we can be SURE will always be there through thick and thin is OURSELVES.
 Times where we have no choice but to spend time solo will pop up in life for all of us (though hopefully, they won't come with circumstances as extreme as these).
 If being alone with our thoughts makes us uncomfortable or bored or afraid, that’s something we need to remedy.
 And, as it happens, solo travel is the most fun way to do that.